Install JFrog CLI

 Docker

-Prerequisite: Ensure Docker Desktop or Docker daemon is running before executing these commands.
+: Docker Desktop or the Docker daemon must be running before executing these commands.

 Slim Image: